davidpacold/Airia-Powered-Slackbot/README.md

 > **Important**: For features that access channel messages (like thread summarization),
 > you must add the bot to those channels first.
 For private channels, manually
 > add the bot using `/invite @AI Assistant`.
+>
+> If you see errors like `[THREAD_SUMMARY] Channel join attempt: Failed: missing_scope` in your logs, it means your bot needs to be reinstalled with additional permissions.
+In particular, the "Summarize Thread" feature requires the `channels:join` scope to work properly.
+Make sure you've included all the recommended scopes when creating your app, then reinstall it to your workspace.

 ## Development and Production Environments